Request Request an Appointment Call Call Us Forms Forms Map View Map Google Google Facebook Facebook

 The best treatment for SDB in children will depend on what is causing the problem.
 For example, if your child is overweight, you may need to work with their doctor to formulate a healthy weight loss plan for them.
 If they suffer from allergies that cause congestion in the upper airway, you may need to explore medication options.

-On the other hand, if your child’s sleep apnea is due to anatomical abnormalities in the jaw and teeth, the Healthy Start Program offered at our sleep center may be the ideal solution.
-This innovative treatment uses special appliances to correct problems in the upper and lower jaw, thus facilitating the free flow of air during sleep.
+Alternatively, if your child's sleep apnea is caused by anatomical abnormalities in the jaw and teeth, the Healthy Start Program may provide the perfect solution.
+This innovative treatment uses specialized appliances to correct issues in the upper and lower jaw, to facilitate the free flow of air during sleep.